dyc3/senior-design/elicitation-validation.typ

 ==== Scenario: `average-load`

 This scenario aims to roughly approximate the average peak load of the system as it would be in production.
 In production, there are anywhere from 0-5 clients per room, across about 50 rooms.
-However, the ratio of clients to rooms is usually anywhere in the range 1 to 2 clients per room.
+However, the ratio of clients to rooms is usually anywhere in the range 1-2 clients per room.
 Realistically, client activity varies greatly because if nothing is happening to change the state of the room, no messages are being sent.
 This will not be accurately simulated in this scenario for the sake of simplicity.

-Clients will join rooms at random, for a random amount of time (~2 minutes), and then leave.
-While connected, the clients will send messages and make HTTP requests randomly, according to what would make sense based on the state of the room.
+Clients will randomly join rooms for a random amount of time (~2 minutes), and then leave.
+While connected, the clients will send messages and make HTTP requests randomly, according to what makes sense based on the state of the room.
 For example, if the there is no video playing, a client will not send a "play" message.

 #figure(
 	image("figures/load-tests/average-load-class.svg", width: 50%),